Cloud CCTV

 Businesses wanting a fully Cloud-native video surveillance solution with strong AI capabilities – but who don’t rely on UK support.

-vCloud.ai is a Cloud-native Video Surveillance as a Service (VSaaS) platform offering true Cloud storage and real-time AI-powered analytics.
+vCloud.ai is a London-founded Cloud-native Video Surveillance as a Service (VSaaS) platform offering true Cloud storage and real-time AI-powered analytics.
 It supports a wide range of third-party IP cameras and focuses on delivering scalable, flexible Cloud video management without the need for local hardware.
-Support is mainly via email and online channels, with no dedicated UK office.
+Support is mainly via email and online channels, with no dedicated office.

 Highlights